Overview

 If you have failed to file the necessary international information returns or FBARs, contact The Wilson Firm today.
 Our firm of experienced tax attorneys can help you navigate the Streamlined Filing Procedures and potentially mitigate exposure to significant IRS penalties.

-At The Wilson Firm, we provide personalized, strategic representation tailored to each client's situation.
-Whether you're facing a government investigation, a tax dispute, or enforcement action, our attorneys work closely with you to understand the facts, assess the risks, and pursue the most favorable resolution possible.
+At The Wilson Firm, we provide strategic and personalized representation tailored to each client’s unique situation.
+Whether you’re facing a tax dispute, government investigation, or enforcement action, our team works closely with you to assess risk, identify opportunities, and pursue the best possible outcome.

-Contact Us today to learn how our experience, discretion, and dedication can help you navigate even the most challenging legal matters with clarity and confidence.
+Contact us today to learn how our experience and approach can help you move forward with clarity.